MacroFab Blog

 What is enepig

 ENEPIG deposits four individual layers of metal onto the printed circuit board.
 This process includes a copper layer that acts as a catalytic surface followed by an electroless nickel layer that provides a barrier layer.
-Then comes a layer of electroless palladium, which provides anti-oxidation and anti-corrosion properties and provides additional barrier protection.
+Then comes a layer of electroless palladium, which provides anti-oxidation and corrosion resistance properties and provides additional barrier protection.
 Finally, an immersion gold layer gets added to provide low contact resistance and to protect from friction and oxidation.

 ENEPIG is suitable for PCBs using different packaging technologies soldered across the system board.
 ENEPIG can also satisfy a wide range of applications such as military, aerospace, and other high-performance devices within the medical industry that features high density and reliability.